 Cricket and the fight against Cancer

 On November 10 1989, at Lahore’s Gaddafi Stadium, Imran Khan made his first fundraising appeal during a cricket match between India and Pakistan.
 It helped get the ball rolling for a series of further fundraisers that went global.
-The idea of a hospital providing free cancer care was laughable to most but Imran was not discouraged.
+The idea of a hospital providing free cancer care was laughable to most but Imran Khan wasn’t discouraged.
 Two years later, Pakistan’s win under his captaincy at the 1992 Cricket World Cup in Melbourne gave the appeal that boost it needed.
 The response was phenomenal, with £1.5 million collected in just six weeks.
 Imran Khan donated the entire sum of his own prize money to the project and continued to campaign until construction for the hospital was underway.

-A new hope
+A new hope for Pakistan

-In 1994, following five years of fundraising, the Shaukat Khanum Memorial Cancer Hospital was established in Lahore and Pakistan’s biggest cancer charity was born.
+In 1994, following five years of fundraising, Shaukat Khanum Memorial Cancer Hospital was established in Lahore and Pakistan’s biggest cancer charity was born.
 As a comprehensive care facility dedicated to the diagnosis and treatment of cancer, it was a first in Pakistan.
 Read More about Shaukat Khanum Hospital.

 Over two in a half decades we’ve changed the face of cancer care in Pakistan.
 Together, we’ve established:

 - Two Cancer Hospitals in Lahore and Peshawar